Share of voice guide for marketers

 Do you know your share of voice?
-Do you even know what it means?
-How important it is?
-Think competitive advantage, customer engagement, campaign effectiveness.
-I'm going to explain why you have to start tracking your SOV.
+Do you know what SOV means?
+How important is it?
+Think competitive advantage, customer engagement, campaign effectiveness, brand awareness.
+I'm going to explain why you must start tracking your SOV.
 The metrics to measure, and how to increase your share of voice in your industry.
-Hear me roar...
+Let's make some noise...

 Table of contents